Research Roundup · Updated July 2026

 For GTM teams, the urgency is sharper.
 67% of your buyers prefer to buy without a rep (stat 49).
 They expect two-way conversations your team can't staff (stat 26).
 They reward whoever answers first (stat 50).
 Agents will do more and more of this work — so the question the data keeps asking isn't which agent you'll run.
 It's what your agents run on.

-That's the bet behind wysdym: the harness, not the agent.
+That's the bet behind wysdym: the operating layer, not the agent.
 Every team is buying agents; no one is building the platform underneath.
 You bring the agent — Claude, OpenAI, LangGraph, or your own. wysdym is the platform underneath: shared graph memory, typed skills, approval-gated writes, and a feedback loop that ties every agent action to deal outcomes — so the next agent on your stack starts smarter than the last one.

 FAQ